 It is necessary to use a shielded power supply cable.
-You can then use the "shield contact" on the connector which has GND contact to the camera housing.
+You can then use the "shield contact" on the connector which has GND contact to the device housing.
 This is essential for any use.
-If not done and camera is destroyed due to Radio Magnetic Interference (RMI) WARRANTY is void!
+If not done and the device is destroyed due to Radio Magnetic Interference (RMI) WARRANTY is void!